Skip to main content

 • 3x 18650 Li-Ion rechargeable batteries

-• universal charger with power adapter
+• a universal charger with power adapter

 • charging cable